BrianHanke/lentil-bhgc/README.md

 ### Original Developer's Notes

 There are two components to this project.
 The first of one is "pota" - short for "Polynomial optics to Arnold".
-The second one is "polynomial-optics", which is a fork of "Sparse high-degree polynomials for wide-angle lenses" (https://jo.dreggn.org/home/2016_optics.pdf)
+The second one is "polynomial-optics", which is a fork of "Sparse high-degree polynomials for wide-angle lenses." (https://jo.dreggn.org/home/2016_optics.pdf)

 To get started compiling the Arnold plugin, which I will assume most of the people here are interested in, you don't need to touch the "polynomial-optics" folder.
 The files have been pre-generated for compilation.
 However, if new lenses need to be added, this can be done with the code inside of "polynomial-optics."